gntlnf/BT-PAMM-On-Recurrent-Events/README.md

 #### To create the datasets for my analysis run (optional)

-This file uses parts of Erdmanns simulation study code.
+This file uses parts of Erdmann's simulation study code.
 This step is optional as all datasets are alreay saved in this Repo.
 ```
 source("Data_generation/generates_data.R")